 What are my options if I cannot attend the weekly SI sessions?

 SI sessions are an optional resource.
 We encourage you to meet with your professor during their office hours.
-In addition, there may be a peer tutor available for your course (please check TutorTrac).
-SI leaders are not available to tutor you one-on-one.
+In addition, there may be a peer tutor available for your course (please check for availability in Navigate).
+SI leaders are not available to tutor you outside the group study sessions unless they are also hired as peer tutors.
 Other free on-campus resources include the Math Lab, Writing Center, and the Accounting Lab.